Balkans

 The Balkans (/ˈbɔːlkənz/ BAWL-kənz, /ˈbɒlkənz/ BOL-kənz), corresponding partially with the Balkan Peninsula, is a geographical area in southeastern Europe with various geographical and historical definitions.
 The region takes its name from the Balkan Mountains that stretch throughout the whole of Bulgaria.
-The Balkan Peninsula is bordered by the Adriatic Sea in the northwest, the Ionian Sea in the southwest, the Aegean Sea in the south, the Turkish straits in the east, and the Black Sea in the northeast.
+The Balkan Peninsula is bordered by the Adriatic Sea in the northwest, the Ionian Sea in the southwest, the Aegean Sea in the south, the Turkish Straits in the east, and the Black Sea in the northeast.
 The northern border of the peninsula is variously defined.
 The highest point of the Balkans is Musala, 2925 m, in the Rila mountain range, Bulgaria.

 The concept of the Balkan Peninsula was created by the German geographer August Zeune in 1808, who mistakenly considered the Balkan Mountains the dominant mountain system of southeastern Europe spanning from the Adriatic Sea to the Black Sea.
 In the 19th century the term Balkan Peninsula was a synonym for Rumelia, the parts of Europe that were provinces of the Ottoman Empire at the time.
 It had a geopolitical rather than a geographical definition, which was further promoted during the creation of Yugoslavia in the early 20th century.
 The definition of the Balkan Peninsula's natural borders does not coincide with the technical definition of a peninsula; hence modern geographers reject the idea of a Balkan Peninsula, while historical scholars usually discuss the Balkans as a region.
 The term has acquired a stigmatized and pejorative meaning related to the process of Balkanization.
 The region may alternatively be referred to as Southeast Europe.

-The borders of the Balkans are, due to many contrasting definitions, widely disputed, with no universal agreement on its components.
-By most definitions, the term fully encompasses Albania, Bosnia and Herzegovina, Bulgaria, Croatia (up to the Sava and Kupa rivers), mainland Greece, Kosovo, Montenegro, North Macedonia, Northern Dobruja in Romania, Serbia (up to the Danube river), and East Thrace in Turkey.
-However, many definitions also include the remaining territories of Croatia, Romania and Serbia, as well as Slovenia (up to the Kupa river).
+The national borders of the Balkans are, due to many contrasting definitions, widely disputed, with no universal agreement on its components.
+By most definitions, the term encompasses Albania, Bosnia and Herzegovina, Bulgaria, Croatia (only the area south of the Sava and Kupa rivers), mainland Greece, Kosovo, Montenegro, North Macedonia, Romania (only Northern Dobruja), Serbia (only the area south of the Danube river), and East Thrace in Turkey.
+However, some broader definitions also include the remaining territories of Romania, Serbia, and Slovenia (in a limited or partial sense, though sources do not specify regions).
 Additionally, some definitions include Hungary and Moldova due to cultural and historical factors.
 The province of Trieste in northeastern Italy, whilst by some definitions on the geographical peninsula, is generally excluded from the Balkans in a regional context.